 Lions Impress with Strong Showings at OFSAA Cross Country Championships

 Ottawa Lions athletes capped off an outstanding cross country season with a series of strong performances at the OFSAA Cross Country Championships held Saturday at Heart Lake Conservation Area in Brampton.
-With nearly three dozen Lions athletes lining up across the seven divisions, several cracked the top 20 in deep provincial fields.
+With three dozen Lions athletes lining up across the seven divisions, several cracked the top 20 in deep provincial fields.

 Leading the way on the senior side was Charlie Mortimer of Hillcrest, who battled through the challenging 6-kilometre course to finish fifth in the Senior Boys race with a time of 19:12.29.
 The result marked a significant improvement from his 21st-place showing last year and capped a stellar high school season that also included a city title.